 Disabled Ramblers UK organises around 30 rambles each year in Wales and England for people with mobility problems who use buggies, powered wheelchairs and scooters.

 Cycling is increasingly popular with people of all ages and abilities, including disabled people.
-There are bikes to suit everybody, road, mountain, tandem, side by side, hand cycles, wheelchair cycles and recumbent cycles.
+There are bikes to suit everybody: road, mountain, tandem, side by side, e-bikes, hand cycles, wheelchair cycles and recumbent cycles.
 In some areas, you can hire bikes by the hour or the day.

-The National Cycle Network has over 1,200 miles of cycle paths in Wales.
-Free leaflets maps are available to download.
-And if you don’t want to go out alone, you could check out Ride Social and see who else is cycling in your area.
+The National Cycle Network has over 1,200 miles of cycle paths in Wales (some of which are ideal for walking too).
+And if you don’t want to go out alone, you could check out Let's Ride and see who else is cycling in your area.

 Many cycling clubs provide opportunities for disabled people (including those who wish to take up cycling seriously).
 Contact Welsh Cycling for more information.

 Wild swimming in rivers, waterfalls and lakes is becoming very popular, with people of all ages; however, there are dangers involved in plunging into unknown waters.
 These open water safety tips will help you stay safe.

 Visit Wild Swimming for some of the best outdoor places to swim in the UK.